pushparajsamant/parse-server-mail-template-adapter/README.md

-# parse-server-mail-template-adapter
+# parse-server-mail-template-sendgrid-adapter
-Adapter for customizing email template of parse-server
+Adapter for customizing template adapter to send HTML email using sendgrid for Parse Server

 ## Installation